Online Partitioned Local Depth for semi-supervised applications: A query formulation of PaLD

-A notable practical consideration is determining the natural threshold $\tau(T, \dd)$ for cohesion—e.g., if the test point $t$ has $w_{t,y} < \tau(T, \dd)$ for all $y \in S$, then $t$ might be considered an outlier.
+and for our implementation for experiments in \cref{sec:speed_up} and \Cref{sec:application}, we take advantage of simplifying assumption that \beq \dd(y, z) = \dd(z, y) ~{\rm for~all }~ y, z \in T. \eeq A notable practical consideration is determining the natural threshold $\tau(T, \dd)$ for cohesion—e.g., if the test point $t$ has $w_{t,y} < \tau(T, \dd)$ for all $y \in S$, then $t$ might be considered an outlier.
 Ideally, we would start from an exact computation of $\tau(T, \dd)$ an introduce any practical approximations from there.
-After giving an approach to determine $\tau(T, \dd)$ exactly, we describe how to precompute quantities for the reference set $S$, at an upfront cost of $O(n^3)$, and compute the strong neighborhood of $t$ in $O(n^2)$ steps during during the online stage of the approach.
+After giving an approach to determine $\tau(T, \dd)$ exactly, we describe how to precompute quantities $X$ for the reference set $S$, at an upfront cost of $O(n^3)$, and compute the strong neighborhood of $t$ in $O(n^2)$ steps during during the online stage of the approach.
 By caching the cardinalities of local foci for the reference data $S$, the memory requirements are at most $O(n^2+nd)$, where $d$ is the data dimensionality.

+\begin{theorem} The data structure $X_U(S)$ for \cref{thm:querydetailed}, can be replaced by $X_V(S)$ that requires $O(n^2+nd)$ memory, where $d$ is the data dimensionality.
+Assuming \cref{eq:simple}, the strong threshold $\tau(T, \dd)$ and the strong neighborhood of $t$ can be determined within $O(n^2)$ steps. \end{theorem}

 The observation that $\tau(S, \dd)$ relates directly to the size of local foci via: \beq 2n(n-1)\tau(S, \dd) = \sum_{x\in S} \sum_{y\in S, y \neq x} \frac{1}{|U_{x,y}^S|} \eeq